JSALT2023-FSM/FSM-Benchmarking/README.md

 ## Generating Random FSTs

 Open utils/ramdomfstdb.jl and change the variables on top to design the type of randomfsts to be generated (TODO: create command line arguments).
-The run the command and it will generate a folder with machines in binary format and a csv with some information.
+The run the command and it will generate a folder in data/fsadb_name with machines in binary format and a csv with some information.

 ```
 julia utils/ramdomfstdb.jl